cferdinandi/adventure/content/rules.md

 - _Wisdom_, take Best Roll on magical attacks and defense.

 {{<callout title="Examples">}}
 **The player is trying to hit an ogre with their sword.** This is a feat of strength.
-They roll a D20.
+They roll a D6.

-- On 18 or above, the sword hits, causing the ogre to scream and stumble back a few feet.
+- On 6, the sword hits, causing the ogre to scream and stumble back a few feet.
-- On a 9 to 16, the sword hits, but the ogre swings at them at the same time slams its fist into their shoulder.
+- On a 3 to 5, the sword hits, but the ogre swings at them at the same time slams its fist into their shoulder.
-- On an 8 or less, the sword misses, slamming into the ground beside the ogre.
+- On an 2 or less, the sword misses, slamming into the ground beside the ogre.

 **A troll throws a giant boulder at the player, and they attempt to jump out of the way.** This requires dexterity, which the player specializes in.
-They roll two D20, and take Best Roll.
+They roll two D6, and take Best Roll.

-- On an 18 or above, the jump out of the way, and the boulder bounces off into the distance.
+- On a 6, the jump out of the way, and the boulder bounces off into the distance.
-- On a 9 to 16, they leap out of the way, but the boulder catches their sword and knocks it 20 feet away.
+- On a 3 to 5, they leap out of the way, but the boulder catches their sword and knocks it 20 feet away.
-- On an 8 or less, the boulder slams into them before they can jump out of the way.
+- On an 2 or less, the boulder slams into them before they can jump out of the way.
 {{</callout>}}

 ### Fleeing a Battle